Fisher information susceptibility for multiparameter quantum estimation: Abstract

 \section{Abstract}

-We extend the notion of the Fisher information measurement noise susceptibility to the multiparameter quantum estimation scenario.
-After giving its mathematical definition, we derive an upper and a lower bound to the susceptibility.
+Noise affects the performance of quantum technologies, hence the importance of elaborating operative figures of merit that can capture its impact in exact terms.
+In quantum metrology, the introduction of the Fisher information measurement noise susceptibility now allows to quantify the robustness of measurement for single-parameter estimation.
+Here we extend this notion to the multiparameter quantum estimation scenario.
+We provide its mathematical definition in the form of a semidefinite program.
+Although a closed formula could not be found, we further derive an upper and a lower bound to the susceptibility.
 We then apply these techniques to two paradigmatic examples of multiparameter estimation: the joint estimation of phase and phase-diffusion and the estimation of the different parameters describing the incoherent mixture of optical point sources.
-Our figure provides clear indications on conditions allowing or hampering robustness of multiparameter measurements.
+Our figure of merit provides clear indications on conditions allowing or hampering robustness of multiparameter measurements.